Police Review Panel

 Alex del Carmen received a Ph.D. in criminology from the College of Criminology at Florida State University.
 He is considered an authority on race and crime, with particular emphasis on racial profiling in law enforcement.

-del Carmen has presented his research findings across the world.
-Over the past 21 years, he has trained thousands of police officers, including Texas police chiefs.
-In addition, he is responsible for creating the Texas racial profiling statistical template widely used by law enforcement agencies throughout the state.
+He has presented his research findings across the world.
+Over the past 20-plus years, del Carmen has trained thousands of police officers, including Texas police chiefs.
+In addition, he created the Texas racial profiling statistical template widely used by law enforcement agencies throughout the state.
 He is often a guest on CNN, Fox News Radio, Telemundo, Univision and NBC, among other media outlets.

-del Carmen has served as a federal monitor for two of the most significant police reform cases in the nation.
-He has lived in the Dallas-Fort Worth area for the past 21 years and continues to engage in consulting on racial profiling and bias-based policing with police agencies throughout the country.
+Del Carmen has served as a federal monitor for two of the most significant police reform cases in the nation.
+He has lived in the Dallas-Fort Worth area for over 20 years and consults on racial profiling and bias-based policing with police agencies throughout the country.

 Before joining the Leadership Conference, Garcia served as a trial attorney in the Special Litigation Section in the Civil Rights Division of the Department of Justice, where she conducted pattern-or-practice investigations of law enforcement agencies and enforced consent decrees to ensure constitutional, bias-free policing.
-Prior to the Civil Rights Division, Garcia worked at the ACLU national office and the ACLU of New Jersey challenging discriminatory police practices in communities of color.
+Previously, Garcia worked at the ACLU national office and the ACLU of New Jersey challenging discriminatory police practices in communities of color.

 Garcia graduated summa cum laude from Hunter College and cum laude from Fordham Law School.
 After law school, she served as a law clerk to Judge John Gleeson in the Eastern District of New York.